-Writer and Director Nancy Meyers calls this “The Santa Barbara movie we filmed in New York.”
-The house they used for exterior shots was in the Hidden Valley area, which is about an hour south of Santa Barbara (“Filming in Santa Barbara would have been too expensive”), and the interiors for the houses and the bakery were built on a soundstage in Brooklyn.
+Writer and Director Nancy Meyers calls It’s Complicated “The Santa Barbara movie we filmed in New York.”
+The house they used for exterior shots was in the Hidden Valley area, which is about an hour south of Santa Barbara, and the interiors for the houses and the bakery were built on a soundstage in Brooklyn.

 Everything looks so warm and sunny in the movie that you’d never would guess that it was actually cold and snowing outside these soundstages during much of the filming, would you?

-Jane’s friends were played by Mary Kay Place (amazing on “Big Love” as Adaleen Grant, and a long-time friend of Nancy Meyers’), Rita Wilson (who is Meryl Streep’s friend in real life), and Alexandra Wentworth.
+Jane’s friends were played by Mary Kay Place (a long-time friend of Nancy Meyers’), Rita Wilson (who is Meryl Streep’s friend in real life), and Alexandra Wentworth.

 The large armoire opens to reveal a TV for the family to watch on Movie Night:

 You can see the living room behind Jane and Adam (Steve Martin) as they chat in the kitchen.
 Martin plays the nice guy who is courting her, unaware that her ex Jake (Alec Baldwin) is trying to win her back.

 Meyers says she was influenced by old screwball comedies like His Girl Friday.
 In that movie, Rosalind Russell is all set to marry nice-guy Ralph Bellamy when her ex, played by Cary Grant, decides he wants her back.
 Poor Ralph doesn’t stand a chance.
 Meyers says that after “It’s Complicated” came out, someone said to her, “You let Ralph Bellamy get the girl!”

 Jane’s grown children looked to me like they were plucked right out of a J. Crew catalog.

 The food in the movie was as drool-worthy as the sets were, thanks to Food Stylist Susan Spungen.